the-t-in-rtf/fluid-handlebars/docs/handlebars.md

  see above.
 Whenever files are added, removed, or changed, the renderer's cache will be cleared and all partials will be reloaded.
 This process typically takes around two seconds, mainly because we wait to be sure the template has been completely saved to disc.
 See the [`gpii.handlebars.watcher`](watcher.md) docs for details.

+Note that this grade takes care of reloading templates in the view engine.
+The [error rendering middleware](errorRenderingMiddleware.md), [single template middleware](singleTemplateMiddleware.md) and ["dispatcher"](dispatcher.md) all use the view engine, and do not need to be notified of updates separately.
+The ["inline" middleware](inline.md) that delivers template content to client-side components does not use the view engine, and needs to be explicitly told to reload its template content.
+See [the "inline" middleware documentation](inline.md) for details.